 How Bellafill Works

-Bellafill is injected directly beneath the wrinkle to add a permanent support structure and smoothen the area.
-The synthetic PMMA microspheres in Bellafill are "non-resorbable," which means they are not absorbed into the body or metabolized, allowing Bellafill to last significantly longer than other injectable fillers.
-The microspheres stimulate the body to generate its own natural collagen to encapsulate each individual microsphere, resulting in 80% of the patient's collagen and 20% microspheres (by volume) to permanently fill in the wrinkle.
+Bellafill is injected directly beneath the wrinkle to act as an immediate support structure and smoothen the area.
+The synthetic PMMA microspheres in Bellafill are “non-resorbable,” which means they are not absorbed into the body or metabolized, allowing Bellafill to last significantly longer than other injectable fillers.
+The microspheres stimulate the body to generate its own natural collagen to encapsulate each individual microsphere, resulting in 80% of the patient’s collagen and 20% microspheres (by volume) to permanently fill in the wrinkle.

 As the injected bovine collagen is slowly absorbed during a few weeks, the newly generated collagen replaces it.
 This slow breakdown and natural replenishment process provides Bellafill with its unique and enduring results.